sorgerlab/indra/README.md

 ### Output model assemblers

 INDRA also provides several model output assemblers that take INDRA Statements as input.
-The most sophisticated model assembler is the PySB assembler, which implements a policy-guided automated assembly procedure of a rule-based executable model (that can then be further compiled into other formats such as SBML, Kappa, BNGL and SBGN to connect to a vast ecosystem of downstream tools) from INDRA Statements.
-Several other model assembly modules target various network formats for browsing, display, and graph/structural analysis (CyJS, Graphviz, SBGN, CX, SIF).
-Finally, the English assembler produces.
+The most sophisticated model assembler is the PySB Assembler, which implements a policy-guided automated assembly procedure of a rule-based executable model (that can then be further compiled into other formats such as SBML, Kappa, BNGL and SBGN to connect to a vast ecosystem of downstream tools).
+Several other model assembly modules target various network formats for visualization, and graph/structural analysis (PyBEL, CyJS, Graphviz, SBGN, CX, SIF, etc.) and curation (HTML, TSV, IndexCards).
+Finally, the English Assembler produces English language descriptions of a set of INDRA Statements.

 INDRA also supports extension by outside model assembly tools which take INDRA Statements as input and produce models.
 One such example is Delphi